winkj/air-quality-demo/README.md

 The WICED port is based on the wiced-ess implementation:
 - https://github.com/winkj/wiced-ess

+## Table of contents

+This documentation is separate into four different chapters:
+1. Hardware setup [TBD]
+1. Software downloads
+1. Dashboard setup
+1. Device setup

+## Hardware setup [TBD]

-## Preparation
+## Software downloads

-Please download a current release ZIP file from https://github.com/winkj/aqdemo/releases
+Please download a current release ZIP file from https://github.com/winkj/aqdemo/releases.
+It will be use in subsequent sections

 ## Dashboard setup